hanneshapke/pyzillow/README.txt

 Changelog
 ---------
-Version 0.3 > pip created and code refactured
+Version 0.3 > pip created and code refactored

 Version 0.2 > API Wrapper for the GetDeepSearchResults and GetUpdatedPropertyDetails API. test.py and setup.py created.